-I begin with a not-so-blank canvas in the form of an old photographic portrait.
+I begin with a not-so-blank canvas.
+I begin with an old photographic portrait.

 The photograph likely served as an important personal connection: This is my grandmother.
-There’s our son wearing that hat, remember?
+There’s our son with that old cat, remember?

 Like family and friends of the depicted, I pay extraordinary attention to each photograph, yet with a different eye.

 By the time I find them, chains of personal connections have broken.
 The object-ness and formal qualities are easier to see.
 Subjects are freed to become characters cast and costumed, part of another story.

 A photograph can trigger a new scenario for me.
 Other times, I am absorbed by a concept or experience, and search for pictures to explore my obsession.

 Working within the confines and possibilities of each photograph, I carefully plan, and then paint to cancel parts of images and conjure new illusions.
 I challenge my skills and apply my craft to create a seamless image, a combined object.
 Past and present, photograph and painting.

 Apparitions of those who posed for a camera are still visible, but transformed, and performing fresh scenes of pathos and humor.
 Handcrafted frames and cabinets serve as proscenium for their stage.